qetracy/MendixAssessment/README.md

 1. Right-click the ‘Page header title’ text box
 2. Select **Edit Caption** and rename the header to ‘Hardware Stock’
 3. Click **OK**
 4. Right-click the ‘Supporting text’ text box and input the following blurb: ‘All tools and associated codes are listed below.
-Search through the grid, add new tools, and edit tools here.’
+Add new tools, edit previous tools, and search through your stock here.'
 5. Click **OK**

 ### 5.2 Fix UX and Grid Formatting